MiTAC Computing Technology Corp.: History

-MiTAC entering the server ODM business in 1999, has designed and manufactured servers utilizing various processors, including Intel x86, SPARC, IBM Power ISA, and ARM architectures.
-The company expanded its capabilities in 2007 by acquiring Tyan Computer, that strengthened its ability to offer high-performance server solutions.
+MiTAC entered the server ODM business in 1999 and has designed and manufactured servers utilizing various processors, including Intel x86, SPARC, IBM Power ISA, and ARM architectures.
+The company expanded its capabilities in 2007 by acquiring Tyan Computer, which strengthened its ability to offer high-performance server solutions.

+MiTAC Holdings Corporation, the parent company of MiTAC Computing Technology Corp., was established in 2013 and listed on the Taiwan Stock Exchange (TSE: 3706).
+MiTAC, along with TYAN, IBM, Google, Mellanox, and NVIDIA formed the OpenPOWER Consortium.
+In 2014, MiTAC International Corp. spun off its Cloud Computing Business Group to create MiTAC Computing Technology Corp., which became operational on September 1.
+TYAN continued as a key server brand under MiTAC Computing.
+That same year, MiTAC received the 2013 Supplier Award from Fujitsu.

 In 2015, MiTAC Computing entered a distribution agreement with Avnet Embedded to distribute its cloud database and computing equipment.
 The company has maintained partnerships with industry leaders, including AMD and Intel, contributing to advancements in server technology.
-In 2023, MiTAC Computing acquired Intel’s Data Center Solutions Group (DSG) server business, further expanding its market presence.